fazil-2003/ZOBOT/README.md

 # Conclusion:
 Our Zoho Cliqtrix bot for HR hiring purposes is a testament to our commitment to innovation and efficiency.
 By combining the power of Zoho Cliqtrix and our development skills, we've created a tool that simplifies the hiring process for both users and HR professionals.

-Feel free to customize this description based on the specific functionalities and features your team implemented during the Zoho Cliqtrix event.

-# ZOBOT

-# Problem Statement: